dinuta/estuary-agent-java/README.md

 ```

 ## Fluentd logging

 - FLUENTD_IP_PORT -> This env var sets the fluentd ip:port connection.
 Example: localhost:24224

-## Token Authentication
+## Authentication

--   HTTP_AUTH_TOKEN -> This env var sets the auth token for the service.
-Will be matched with the header 'Token'
+- HTTP_AUTH_USER
+- HTTP_AUTH_PASSWORD

+These env vars will be matched against basic authentication from your HttpClient.
+After user auth, set the received cookie (JSESSIONID) to communicate further with the agent.
+The same settings can be set through application properties: **app.user** & **app.password**.
+The env vars precedence is higher than the one set through the application properties.

 ## Command timeout

 - COMMAND_TIMEOUT -> This env var sets the command timeout for the system commands.
 Default is **1800** seconds.

 ## Environment variables injection

 User defined environment variables will be stored in a 'virtual' environment.
-The extra env vars will be used by the process that executes system commands.
+The extra env vars will be used by the
+process that executes system commands.
 There are two ways to inject user defined environment variables.

 - call POST on **/env** endpoint.
 The body will contain the env vars in JSON format.
 E.g. {"FOO1":"BAR1"}
 - create an **environment.properties** file with the extra env vars needed and place it in the same path as the JAR.
   Example in this repo.

 *!
 All environment variables described above can also be set using **environment.properties**.
 However, the vars set through **application.yml** can't be set: PORT, APP_IP, EUREKA_SERVER.*